SamKirsch10/recipes/docs/recipes/posts/Bread_Boule.md

 ## Steps
 1. 12-14h before: Mix all ingredients for biga, cover with plastic wrap, and let sit at room temp.
 2. In a medium bowl, mix together the biga and the warm water.
-Mix until the biga is broken up.
+Mix until the biga is broken up an softened.
 (Will make it easier to combine w the other ingredients)
-3. Mix the instant yeast, salt, and wheat flour.
+3. Mix the instant yeast, and salt until a little frothy.
+Add wheat flour.
 4. Mix using the pincer method.
 Use a wet hand to squeeze and massage the dough until there are no longer any big visual differences of biga (white flour) and whole wheat dough.
 5. Cover the bowl and let the dough rise for 30 minutes.
 6. Perform a strength building fold by pulling out a handful of the dough on one side and folding it over to the other side of the dough.
 Repeat this step again 30 mins later 2 more times.
 (3 folds total over 90 mins)